Restaurants in The Strip (South Las Vegas Boulevard)

 The Crack Shack ★ 4.2

-The Crack Shack at Park MGM in Las Vegas is Richard Blais and Top Chef alums' Strip Jidori chicken shop, a counter-service room for sandwiches, oysters and breakfast.
+The Crack Shack at Park MGM in Las Vegas is Richard Blais and Top Chef alums' Strip Jidori chicken shop, a counter-service room for sandwiches.

 Signature: Jidori fried chicken sandwich, Chicken oysters, Schmaltz fries